SALib/SALib/CONTRIBUTING.md

 ### Notes about scope

-* We've had some discussions about moving to an OOP setup.
-At this point, it would require a pretty big refactor for all of the methods.
-It's tough to group the methods into classes when they're decoupled, and preserving state would force people to learn a whole API.
-The current functional(ish) approach is easier to test, and users can do whatever they want with the numpy matrices.
-That's our preference for now, unless someone sees a clear way to restructure everything into classes.
-Further discussion on this can be found [here](https://github.com/SALib/SALib/issues/216#issuecomment-435647632).

 * SALib contains a few basic types of plots, especially for the Morris method.
+Indicative results can be made by calling the [`.plot()` method](https://salib.readthedocs.io/en/main/basics.html#basic-plotting)
-However, we generally assume that plot types and styles are left to the user, as these are often application-specific.
+* However, we generally assume that plot types and styles are left to the user, as these are often application-specific.
 Users interested in more complex plot types should check out the [savvy](https://github.com/houghb/savvy) library, which is built on top of SALib.

 Thanks again!